-All stockholder proposals that are intended to be presented at the 2008 Annual Meeting of Stockholders of the Company must be received by the Company no later than November 27, 2007 for inclusion in the Board of Directors' proxy statement and form of proxy relating to that meeting.
-Under Rule 14a-4 of Regulation 14A, the Company may exercise discretionary voting authority under proxies it solicits for 2008 Annual Meeting of Stockholders of the Company to vote on any matter not specified in the proxy unless the Company is notified about the matter no later than the close of business on February 10, 2008.
+All stockholder proposals that are intended to be presented at the 2009 Annual Meeting of Stockholders of the Company must be received by the Company no later than November 1, 2008 for inclusion in the Board of Directors' proxy statement and form of proxy relating to that meeting.
+Under Rule 14a-4 of Regulation 14A, the Company may exercise discretionary voting authority under proxies it solicits for the 2009 Annual Meeting of Stockholders of the Company to vote on any matter not specified in the proxy unless the Company is notified about the matter no later than the close of business on February 10, 2009.